CarlosSac/TumblrPosts/README.md

 **Tumblr Posts** is an app that fetches posts from Tumblr and lets you see them in the app

-Time spent: **X** hours spent in total
+Time spent: **4** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [x] Setup navigation to the Detail Screen
-- [ ] Created the Detail View UI
+- [x] Created the Detail View UI
-- [ ] Add the ability to pass data to the Detail View Controller
+- [x] Add the ability to pass data to the Detail View Controller
-- [ ] Made personal finishing touches to the UI
+- [x] Made personal finishing touches to the UI

 The following **additional** features are implemented: